elmerucr/E64-65CE02/README.md

 $ make
 ````

-Finally to run the application from the build directory:
+Finally, to run the application from the build directory:

 ````console
 $ ./E64